lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 ## Read the Hex Mesh

 We start with the hex mesh created in Step 1. of this tutorial.
 Instead of creating it again, we just read the AVS mesh file.
 Note the variable IN_FILE is define above as "01_hex_mesh.inp".
 We have given the mesh object the name mo_mat to indicate it is the mesh object we will assign materials to.
-You can name the mesh anything you want as long as it is clear and consistent with your usage.
+You can name the mesh anything you want if it is clear and consistent with your usage.

 ```
 read/avs/ IN_FILE / mo_mat